| || || || || |

 An academic advisor program is in place to ensure residents transition smoothly into a career in pediatrics.
 Each resident is paired with a volunteer faculty advisor who provides support and guidance.
 The program’s goals include helping residents prepare for the American Board of Pediatrics Certification Examination.
 The academic advisor also provides career counseling and ensures that residents are making adequate progress on their scholarly activity (research) projects.
 The advisor helps the resident to set goals for their Individualized learning plan and works with the resident to help them develop a residency curriculum that meets their learning needs and career goals.
 The academic advisor also reviews the resident’s performance on monthly rotations and serves as the resident’s advocate.

-Residents are enrolled in the AAP QI EQIPP project ,“Give your immunization rates a shot in the arm.”
+Residents can select to do one of two QI projects, ambulatory or inpatient.
+Resident can be enrolled in the AAP QI EQIPP project ,“Give your immunization rates a shot in the arm.”
 The residents work on their QI project during their continuity clinic and complete the project by the end of the PGY-3 academic year.
 The project provides exposure to a Plan-Do-Study-Act-Plan (PDSA) cycle.
+Residents can select the inpatient QI Health IT project which works with one of the hospital-based EMR order sets to make it more efficient and functional for front-line providers.

 Residents can chose to do a QI research project through the hospital’s Mark A. Watson Center for Operational Excellence, which uses lean six sigma strategies to help hospital departments find simple, cost-effective solutions for improving processes and quality for our hospital, patients and families.